Vectorized/gasback/README.md

 See `script/Delegate7702.s.sol` for an automated script that can help you deploy.

 This script requires you to have the private key of the `baseFeeVault` recipient in your environment.

+For more information on how to run a foundry script, see `https://getfoundry.sh/guides/scripting-with-solidity`.

 ### Manual steps